TRADITIONAL CHINESE MEDICINE

 “ Chinese medicine is so effective because, as a medical system, it is founded on a dynamically balanced yin yang approach.
 This is a system which uses empirical data and scientific medical knowledge, combined with a deep understanding of the human spirit, emotions and energy for diagnosis and treatment.
 It provides, what I believe is a comprehensive and therapeutically effective model for treating illness and disease”.

 Her favorite areas of clinical treatment include; pain management, autoimmune disease, gynecology, trauma and emotional disorders.
-Also, gastro-intestinal distress, fertility and many other internal diseases.
+Also, gastro-intestinal distress, fertility, addictions and many other internal diseases.

 What Our Clients Are Saying: